Spectra of infinite graphs via freeness with amalgamation: Introduction

 In this work we define a graph called the free product of $\mathcal{G}_1, \dots, \mathcal{G}_n$ with amalgamation over $\mathcal{G}$.
 This product can be viewed as a procedure to construct an infinite graph by iteratively copying the local structure of the $\mathcal{G}_i$ and where the way in which these neighborhoods are combined is dictated by the structure of the graph $\mathcal{G}$ and by how the colorings $c_i$ relate to $c$.

-The upshot here is that if $\mathcal{K}$ is a graph constructed through this procedure, the Jacobi operator $A_\mathcal{K}$ can be written as an amalgamated free convolution of much simpler non-commutative random variables.
-Hence, in this situation much of the machinery developed around freeness with amalgamation (e.g. \cite{lehner1999computing,speicher1998combinatorial,voiculescu1995operations, belinschi2019atoms}) can be used to understand the spectral measure of $A_\mathcal{K}$.
+Now, if $\calG$ is a weighted graph with vertex potential, then these can be lifted in a natural (periodic) way to the the graph $\mathcal{K}$ constructed through this procedure.
+The upshot here is that the Jacobi operator $A_\mathcal{K}$ can be written as an amalgamated free convolution of much simpler non-commutative random variables.
+Hence, in this situation much of the machinery developed around freeness with amalgamation (e.g. \cite{lehner1999computing,speicher1998combinatorial,voiculescu1995operations, belinschi2019atoms}) can be used to understand the spectral measures of $A_\mathcal{K}$.
 It turns out that the amalgamated free product of graphs is general enough to be able to construct both \begin{enumerate}[(i)] \item any Cayley graph of an amalgamated free product of groups, and \item any universal cover of a graph. \end{enumerate}